pivotal/docs-platform-automation/docs/index.md

 By not keeping up to date,
 platforms could encounter security risks or even application failures.

-VMware offers regular updates for Ops Manager and the products it installs, which ensures our customers have access to the latest security patches and new features.
+VMware offers regular updates for Tanzu Operations Manager and the products it installs, which ensures our customers have access to the latest security patches and new features.
 For example, VMware releases security patches every six days on average.